Adaptation done by:

 - Leave a 0.05 to 0.8mm air gap between the 2 legs of the magnetic core.

-- Try different air gap walue, it’s critical and can avoid the Tx to saturate.
+- Try different air gap walue, it’s critical and can avoid the Transfo to saturate.

-- The Tx behavior depend on many factors: core, ferromagnetic material, shape, size, air gap, tension, frequency, duty cycle, primary coil, efficiency, temperature, etc etc etc
+- The Transformer behavior depend on many factors: core, ferromagnetic material, shape, size, air gap, tension, frequency, duty cycle, primary coil, efficiency, temperature, etc etc

-- It’s normal to face with overheating and spikes when dealing with high currents and high voltages…!
+- It’s normal to face overheating and spikes when dealing with high currents and high voltages…!

-- Do not operate without ignition coil (need a load on output cause it’s a boost converter)
+- Do not operate without ignition coil (CDI Need a load on output cause it’s a boost converter)

 - R4, C7 are used to setup the oscillor frequency.